Mr. James E. Moses

 “It started as a herding dog, that was the origination, but in a very short time, the founder of the breed is the one that made it a police dog, a firedog, a Seeing Eye dog.
 He realized with the character he got, that this was a very versatile breed.
 As far as that goes, a lot of our purists want to say the very first original idea was herding.
 Well, that’s so but in the same ten-year period this breed was being developed, they were already doing police work and all sorts of other things.
 Now they also do Search and Rescue.
 The majority of dogs at the World Trade Center were German Shepherd Dogs.”

 “Oh yeah.
 We had the choice, we could have gone into the Working Group or Herding Group when it split, but once again, because the original thing was herding .. but you’re talking about a breed that’s over a hundred ears old but within the first ten years it was used for all these different things - I can’t believe its sole purpose is herding.
 On top of that, their herding type of work is tending only.
 That’s what the breed was.
 They were tending dogs so when you took a big flock of sheep from one city to another, they kept them together."

 "These dogs are great border animals, they work the boundary of the flock to keep it together and move it in the right direction.
 That's why they have to be able to trot so efficiently.
 And they have a different eye.
 If you wanted to cut stuff and drive it, I mean, Border Collies and other breeds are a little more suitable for that stuff.”

 "Oh yeah, sure.
 That’s why the trotting was so important - they kept the flock together when you moved them.
 The breed has a lot of purposes and uses.
-It’s like any other breed, the majority of people are in it a very short time, they are not knowledgeable, and so they get impressed by the crazy legs.
+Like many other breeds, the majority of people are in it a very short time, they are not knowledgeable, and so they get impressed by the crazy legs.
 We have a lot of winning Shepherds today that look like they could be acrobats.
-Front feet 18 inches off the ground, higher than the nose.
-Our standard is very explicit.
-Feet are supposed to be close to the ground at all times…”

-(He tickled the little tufts in the base of the ear) See here, if I took this off, the ears would look a half inch longer.
+(He tickled the little tufts in the base of the ear) "If I took this off, the ears would look a half inch longer.
 But I ain’t gonna.
 It just happens to be like a birthmark on this dog.
 You don’t see that in Shepherds much. (smiling) It just wouldn’t be him, so it stays.
 One time a judge beat me in the Group and he said to me “I know it’s stupid but I had to make a decision, I love both of these dogs.”

 Copyright © 1998 TheDogPlace.org 2001-2021 0208 http://www.thedogplace.org/ProFiles/Moses-James-Interview-028.asp